Louisiana Soul clearly has little to do with most or maybe even all commercial barbecue sauces on the market.

 Contents: 350 ml - 385 g

-Packaging: 350 ml glass bottle with twist-off top and nozzle
+Packaging: 350 ml glass bottle with twist-off top

 This sauce is an all-around asset to your condiment shelf.
 Use this bold, thick sauce for dipping, spreading or grilling.
 Its molasses-honey base and slight smoke flavor will give a kick to everything from brisket to roasted vegetables.